Germany: 2 injured in Munich car ramming die – DW – 02/15/2025

 "She and her daughter were murdered as she took the streets for her union rights."

-In a video statement, he called for people to comment on the car ramming incident to express themselves "respectfully" and not to create "political propaganda" out of it.
+In a video statement, he called for people commenting on the car ramming incident to express themselves "respectfully" and not to create "political propaganda" out of it.

 In a post on the platform X, Bavarian Premier Markus Söder said that the whole state was mourning the two deaths.